“The advice was knowledgeable, reliable and professional. I always felt Cate had my mum’s interests at heart and was helping me do the best for her.”

 Having mental capacity means being able to make your own decisions – big or small, simple or complex.
 The Mental Capacity Act 2005, which came into force in 2007, allows people to plan for delegated decision making across all areas of their lives should they later lose the capacity to manage their affairs.
 The Mental Capacity Act sets out who can take decisions on behalf of an adult who lacks capacity and in what circumstances they can act.
 Planning ahead and making a Lasting Power of Attorney is of course vital where possible, but there is much more to Mental Capacity law than this.

+Mental capacity is the ability to make your own decisions.
 Mental incapacity can arise from an accident, stroke, dementia, severe learning disability or severe mental health problem.
 This lack of capacity can be temporary or permanent.
 Unfortunately, mental capacity issues often arise during disputes with health or social services about how or where your relative should be cared for and what choices they can make for themselves about day-to-day matters.
-The law is complex and without legal advice, gaps can arise which can mean decisions are made by health and social services rather than by the individual or their family.
+The law is complex and without legal advice, problems can arise during the capacity assessment process which can mean decisions are made by health and social services rather than by the individual or their family.
 We can help at all stages.
-Our mental capacity law team can advise and draw up a Lasting Power of Attorney before capacity becomes an issue yet can also help families if capacity is called into question and the family need to make decisions involving their relative’s care or finances.
-In the unhappy event that a dispute occurs with health or social services on issues surrounding their relative’s care, family members can rely on the team to make sense of the law surrounding capacity.

 The starting point in assessing mental capacity is an assumption that any individual has mental capacity to make decisions for themselves, unless established otherwise.
 The person who may lack capacity must be supported to make as many decisions as they can for themselves.